Business Development in 2021: Everything You Need to Know

 Many business development departments will use metrics that are aligned with the company’s overall revenue goals.
 This means the BD department needs to consistently generate a healthy pipeline of leads and prospects.

 Metrics and KPIs will vary from company to company, but some common ways to analyse business development activity are through the number of appointments booked, cold calls, emails sent, or the number of leads generated.
 A company will generally use CRM software to store all this data.

 Using a platform for your online business development

 When thinking about your business development strategy, you might want to consider using an online platform.
 Especially since the start of the COVID-19 pandemic, more and more people have had to work from home and find new ways of doing business that doesn’t require face-to-face interaction.
-Business development departments have been left untouched.
+Business development departments have not been left untouched.

 However, if many companies have had to move towards much higher use of digital technology, it has also raised questions about online security.
 Indeed, how can you trust someone you have never met?

 One way of doing so is by using CONNECTS.
 CONNECTS is an online business matchmaking platform that enables entrepreneurs to find new leads, prospects and opportunities worldwide.
 By working with Chambers of Commerce, we ensure that each and every member of the platform has been vetted and meets the high standards set by the Chambers.
 By using CONNECTS, you can do business wherever you are, with trust.

 If you found this article interesting, you might also want to read our article about How Business Continuity Planning Can Help Your Business and our article about How to Write a Business Plan.